 The essential ‘goodness’ of this purpose stems from the fact that using the world’s resources to best effect is also, intrinsically, a moral purpose.
 So, legitimate corporate governance cannot be founded on serving the needs of a particular, vested interest (shareholders or executives); nor can it be sound if it is plundering the world’s resources without any care or concern for the future.

 Effective governance requires an effective organization at the top and this starts from a separation of roles between Chair and CEO.
-Allowing one person to simultaneously hold both posts is simply wrong in principle.
+Allowing one person to simultaneously hold both posts is simply wrong in principle and pernicious in practice.
 Yet this situation exists in many organizations today.
 A company might be lucky enough to find a Chair/CEO who possesses a perfect combination of capability and integrity but any corporate system has to be based on the highest probabilities, not luck.
 For example, John Stumpf was deemed a suitable candidate to hold both posts at Wells Fargo until the disastrous customer account scandal[i] under his leadership surfaced.
 Subsequent to this event he has now been replaced by a separate Chair and CEO.

 Good governance also requires board members and executives with specific human governance expertise, who understand how all people connected to their organization are sources of value, and if managed badly, can become sources of significant risk.
 Boards and executive teams must have integrity with highly capable, independently minded, people working in harmony (not acquiescence) and setting a good example to all stakeholders in that organization – society at large.
 They cannot fulfil their roles to the best of their abilities and inclinations unless their organization has the necessary systems in place to help them achieve this, such as the right kind of executive reward.
 They also need to be able to pass the test of maturity.